-NPC was built in 2007 as part of the Slum Rehabilitation Authority’s (SRA) aim to provide formal housing to slum and pavement dwellers from different parts of Mumbai.
+NPC was built in 2007 as part of the Rehabilitation and Resettlement Plan (R&R) with the aim to provide formal housing to slum and pavement dwellers from different parts of Mumbai.
 Till 2018, people from more than 10 different locations across the city were relocated to NPC.
 Most of the residents were Project Affected People (PAPs), i.e. people relocated to make land available for the city’s expansion and infrastructure projects.
 The residents were allotted homes through a lottery system and they didn’t have a say in where and whom they wanted to live with.

 Design and Build

 Our programs at NPC use participatory design, visualisations, mapping and artwork, in combination with tactical interventions and placemaking, to articulate the need for better facilities and spaces for all residents.
 Our work at NPC began with the need to address spatial and infrastructural issues prevalent in the colony.
 But there were other issues that needed to be addressed first.